 How can I avoid home insurance claims?

 Home insurance claims aren’t as rare as you might think.
 According to the Insurance Information Institute, one out of every 15 homeowners submits a claim every year.
-The best way to avoid claims is to protect your home from the most common home insurance losses: wind and hail (33.1% of total losses), water damage and freezing (29.5%), fire and lightning (26.8%), bodily injury and property damage to others (2.7%), and theft (1.9%).
+No one wants to file a claim, because it means you’ve suffered a loss and will likely pay a higher premium in the future because of it.
+So the best way to avoid claims is to protect your home from the most common home insurance losses: wind and hail (33.1% of total losses), water damage and freezing (29.5%), fire and lightning (26.8%), bodily injury and property damage to others (2.7%), and theft (1.9%).